CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 #### IND.1.M14 Strong Authentication to OT Components (CIA)

 As far as possible, the use of all OT components should require authentication of the users and services, so that operation of the systems is only possible in the authenticated state.
 These include not only ordinary computers but also routers, switches and PLCs.
 Different methods and features can be used for authentication.
 A distinction is made between the authentication features knowledge (eg password, PIN), ownership (eg token, smartcard, certificate) and physical features (eg fingerprint, iris recognition).
 The whereabouts of the person accessing can also indirectly be regarded as a feature if it is ensured that it could only reach this place by means of one or more further features.
-An example is a waiting room that can only be accessed by a key or by a (casual) facial inspection by colleagues.
+An example is a control room that can only be accessed by a key or by a (casual) facial inspection by colleagues.

 ** ** Mehrfaktorauthenti

 With increased protection requirements, several features should be used for authentication and thus establish a higher level of information security (eg two-factor authentication using a token and password).
 Here, features from different classes (knowledge, possession, biometrics, location) should be combined.

-When selecting the authentication methods, a safety consideration must be carried out.
+When selecting the authentication methods, a security consideration must be carried out.
 This must be compared with other requirements (eg accident regulations) and organizational framework conditions (eg access restrictions) in order to arrive at a suitable selection.

 ** Central management of Authenti **